kindelia/Kindelia/WHITEBOOK.md

 First, zero knowledge proofs are new, unstandardized, complex cryptographic primitives.
 If any vulnerability is found in them, the network will be doomed.
 Moreover, their sheer complexity make the protocol much harder to implement and understand.
-Kindelia's reference node has less than 10k lines of code, and its computation rules are all 5-20 lines long.
+K-Chan's reference node has less than 10k lines of code, and its computation rules are all 5-20 lines long.
 This makes it easy to understand, and promotes client diversity, allowing independent parties to implement their own nodes, decreasing our roles as lead developers and figureheads.
 Decentralized